JoshTeperman/codely/README.md

 Rails API <br>
 Postgres Database <br>
 Code Snippets <br>
+- store in db as JSON
-Possibly store Repl.it or GitHUB Gists urls <br>
+- possibly create snippets in Repl.it or GitHUB Gists and store / retrieve links<br>
-Serialize JSON responses, send send to React Client <br>
 JWT & Devise Authentication

 ### Frontend
 React Client <br>
-GraphQL API with Apollo <sd
+GraphQL API <br>
-JWT Authentication & Cookies
+JWT auth with localStorage to persist session data <br>
+CodeMirror Text Editor with React Wrapper

 ## User Stories
 As a _Guest User_, I want to be able to: